-In addition to the Directors noted above, the following persons were Key Management Personnel with the authority for the strategic direction and management of Carindale Property Trust.
+The Responsible Entity does not have any employees.
+However in addition to the Directors noted above, the following person was for the financial year a Key Management Personnel with the authority for the strategic direction and management of Carindale Property Trust.

-P K AllenGroup Chief Financial OfficerR R JordanManaging Director, Australia and New Zealand
+R R Jordan Managing Director, Australia and New Zealand

-The appointments of Mr Mark Johnson and the retirement of Dr Gary H Weiss occurred during the year.
-There were no changes to Key Management Personnel between the end of the reporting period and the date the financial report was authorised for issue.
+There has been no change to Key Management Personnel between the end of the reporting period and the date the financial report was authorised for issue.